-This metric is the best way to analyze the price of a protein supplement, as it is not subject to pre-set doses by the brands and flattens the cost across all protein supplements.[/toggle]
+This metric is the best way to analyze the price of a protein supplement, as it is not subject to pre-established doses by the brands and makes the cost uniform across all protein supplements.[/toggle]

 We will again make a comparison of this supplement with others in the same category to see where this Protein Whey fits in the question of price.

 |Cost / 100g Prot||3.41?||3.12?||1.75?||1.81?||3.07?|

 Incredibly, Protein Whey is the supplement with the least doses, a cost per dose similar to the Gold Standard and the most expensive, significantly, when you look at the price paid for each 100g of pure protein.